 Is drinking every day okay?

 As defined by the NIAAA National Institute on Alcohol Abuse and Alcoholism, for women, no more than 3 drinks a day or 7 drinks a week is low-risk drinking.
-For men, it is defined as no more than 4 drinks a day, and no more than 14 drinks a week.
+It is defined as no more than 4 drinks a day, and no more than 14 drinks a week for men.
 Even with these proportionate drinks, people can cause health issues if they drink faster or have some medical issues.

 What causes me to forget things after I drink?